jackey-qiu/pydafy/README.md

 DaFy is a Python software package that contains a bunch of PyQt5-based APPs for processing synchrotron X-ray data.
 Refer to https://github.com/jackey-qiu/DaFy/wiki for more details.

-In pydafy project, the constituent software components in original DaFy repo have been restructured/cleaned up/optimized to make it scarable and easier to understand.
+In pydafy project, the constituent software components in original DaFy repo have been restructured/cleaned up/optimized to make it scalable, extendable, and easier to understand.

 **To install and use pydafy:**